openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: total

   :estimator:
-    The estimator element is used to force the us eof either ``analog`` or ``tracklength`` tally estimation.  ''analog'' is generally less efficient though it can be used with every score type.  ''tracklength'' is generally the most efficient, though its usage is restricted to tallies which do not score particle information which requires a collision to have occured, such as a scattering tally which utilizes outgoing energy filters.
+    The estimator element is used to force the use of either ``analog`` or ``tracklength`` tally estimation.  ''analog'' is generally less efficient though it can be used with every score type.  ''tracklength'' is generally the most efficient, though its usage is restricted to tallies that do not score particle information which requires a collision to have occured, such as a scattering tally which utilizes outgoing energy filters.